fariszYSE/custom-assembly-language/README.md

-check code to see available functions. soon to be rewritten in c if i dont forget about this project also im using the gpl for no reason i just think its funny.
+check code to see available functions. soon to be rewritten in c if i dont forget about this project also im using the gpl for no reason i just think its funny. you make files it runs in name_of_your_choice.pyasm files. the one that is ran is the first one it sees.